Steph Catley

-Catley was named PFA Women's Player of the Year in 2020.
+Catley was named PFA Women's Player of the Year in both 2020 and 2024.
 She was awarded the W-League's Young Player of the Year for the 2012–13 season and the Female U20 Footballer of the Year by Football Federation Australia in 2012 and 2013.

 Early life

-Born and raised in Melbourne by her parents Lesley and Stephen, Catley joined her first soccer team at age six.
-She was the only girl in the East Bentleigh FC squad, the same team her older brother Daniel had played on.
+Born and raised in Melbourne by her parents Lesley and Stephen, Catley was educated at Bentleigh Secondary College and joined her first soccer team at age six.
+She was the only girl in the East Bentleigh FC squad, the same team her older brother Daniel had played on, and described herself as a tomboy growing up.
 She noted, "I fell in love with the game and with the idea of making myself the best footballer that I could be.
 I trained by myself, with my brother and with the other boys in the team until I made my first representative team."
 At age 13, she started playing for Sandringham, one of the largest soccer clubs in Victoria.
 When she was 15, Catley made her first state team and was chosen for the under-17 national team.